pfmoore/lea/README.md

 print (P(flip1 != flip2))
 # -> 0.375
 ```
-You can also calculate conditional probabilities, based on given information or assumptions:
+You can also calculate **conditional probabilities**, based on given information or assumptions:

 []()
 ```python